sebastianczech/iac-tld-devops/NOTES.md

   * Start apply one more time
 * While waiting for infrastructure, login to:
   * Oracle cloud to show instances and networks with details (routing, security)
+  * Terraform code to show how modules are executed
 * After infrastructure is ready, check connection via SSH to VM with public IP
   * Investigate reason why it's not working and show routing rules in Terraform variables file and Oracle Cloud
   * Add variable validation to check default route in infra/modules/router/variables.tf: